bencivjan/video-scheduler-360/README.md

 it is beneficial to choose a large base time quantum.
 The field-of-view scheduling policy works best when the video’s horizon is of interest to many users.
-But when seeking to reduce the download time of high-priority clients, the in- structor/observer policy with a high instructor multiplier is the best option.
+But when seeking to reduce the download time of high-priority clients, the instructor/observer policy with a high instructor multiplier is the best option.

 View the full report [here](ben_civjan_cs537_final_report.pdf).